hayward-work/civ-ipriot-smiley/knowledge_and_evidence.md

 1. **Defined Colors and Their Location:**

    1. Which colors are defined and in which class(s)?
-        > Your answer here
+        > White, green, red, yellow, and black are all defined as attributes of the smiley class
    2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
+        > These colors are stored as constants, indicated by the use of screaming snake case.
-        > Your answer here
+        >
+        > As the name implies, a *constant* should remain *constant* regardless of the program's current state, this is as opposed to *variables* which are expected to be, well, *variable*.
    3. Add the color blue to the appropriate class using the appropriate format and values.

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
-        > Your answer here
+        > Only the`Smiley` class.

   3. **Simple Method to Change Colors:**
-  4. What is the easiest way you can think to change the smileys to green?
+     1. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Your answer here

-  Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates:
+        > Set `YELLOW[0]` to 0

   ### Flexible Colors – Step 1

   Changing the color of the smileys once is straightforward, but it isn't very flexible.
 To facilitate various colors for smileys, it is advisable not to hardcode values in any class.
 This approach was identified earlier as a necessary change.
 Let's start by removing the built-in assumptions about color in our classes.